Blake has high-quality studio headphones and is familiar with this process.

-If you use high quality headphones you definitely need to know about the burn in process.
-High quality headphones require a break in time called "burn in."
-Many times expensive headphones will sound mediocre right out of the package until they have been burned in. burn in can take several, if not over a hundred hours until your headphone speakers have settled into the way they will sound for the rest of their lives.
+If you use high-quality headphones, you definitely need to know about the burn-in process.
+High-quality headphones require a break-in time called "burn in."
+Many times expensive headphones will sound mediocre right out of the package until they have been burned in.
+The burn-in process can take several—if not over a hundred—hours until your headphone speakers have settled into the way they will sound for the rest of their lives.

-During that burn in time you may notice some changes in the way your headphones sound, usually for the better.
-This is the how to instructions to burn in new headphones to their best sounding potential, getting the most wide frequency response you can possibly get.
+During that burn-in time you may notice some changes in the way your headphones sound, usually for the better.
+This is the how-to guide with step-by-step instructions for burning in new headphones to their best-sounding potential, getting the most wide frequency response you can possibly get.

 All you need is your computer, headphones, the program, and a few days of patience.